Kiprun Kipstorm Challenger Review

 Daily Training

-The Kiprun Kipstorm Challenger is an adequate choice for daily training, providing a very planted platform that's easy to trust.
+The Kiprun Kipstorm Challenger is a passable choice for daily training, providing a very planted platform that's easy to trust.
 Its exceptionally firm heel creates a stable base, and its energetic midsole and forefoot rocker do a very good job of turning effort into propulsion.
 However, the carbon plate makes this a shoe that won't work for runners looking for a more laid-back ride.

 Pros